 The Wiko T50 design has a classic design.
 The back of the phone has its monotone color palette in glossy plastic with the Wiko logo at the center.
 Since it is made of plastic, it has a tendency to become a fingerprint magnet.
 Currently, we have the Midnight Black for this review.
 Other color variants available are Lively Pink and Aqua Green.

 As for the buttons and ports, we have a volume rocker and a power button that doubles as a fingerprint scanner on the right side.
 On the bottom part, you will find the SIM tray slot that supports two nano SIM cards.
 Unfortunately, it doesn’t have a MicroSD card slot to expand your storage.
-Also found in that area are the microphone hole, a USB Type-C Port, and a speaker grille.
+Also found in that area are the microphone hole, a USB Type-C Port, and a speaker grill.
 The headphone jack is located on the upper part of the T50.

 The Sound and Display